DhananjayAshok/Deep-Triad/readme.md

 *Zenith sees all*.
 Zenith follows a more rounded strategy than its Aggressive counterpart.
 There are 2 primary differences between the two
 1. Zenith uses a different Heuristic Function.
 One that not just considers the number of attacks it has available to it, but also the number of attacks the other opponents have available to them.
-2. Instead of taking a greedy approach Zenith uses the power Deep Learning with ML Agents to minimize the Heuristic Function over the course of the game overall.
+2. Instead of taking a greedy approach my plan is to use the power Deep Learning with ML Agents to implement a Q-Deep Learning Algorithm over the game.